To apply for one of our programs, please follow the steps outlined below.

 and/or applicants who need a student visa

-- An official high school transcript, including all completed high school grades,
+- Your high school transcript, including all completed years of high school,

-- A current grade report, including the most current available grades, and
+- Your current grade report, including the most current available grades, and

 - Your most recent standardized test scores, if available: PSAT, SAT, ACT, or, if you're an international student, all pages of your TOEFL or IELTS report.
-Note: If your school does not send test scores, please submit a copy of any scores you received via the Summer College online application system.
+Your application will not be considered complete and reviewed for an admissions decision if we do not receive all pages of the TOEFL or IELTS report.

 International students please note: If you do not currently attend a high school where the official language and entire curriculum is taught in English, Summer College requires you have the following minimum standardized test scores: